At St Brigid’s we want all our children to be motivated readers – readers that enjoy reading and have a love for books.

 We teach reading through a variety of strategies -

-We use the ‘Letters and Sounds’ sequence of learning to teach our daily phonic sessions.
+We use the ‘Letters and Sounds’ sequence of learning to teach our daily phonic sessions which has been aligned to all our guided reading books to ensure that phonics and reading is matched.
 Letters and Sounds teaches phonics though 5 phases of teaching and learning.
 Phase 5 teaching and learning has been adapted in line with Year 1 spelling expectations from the National Curriculum.
 Throughout phonics teaching and learning, children are taught the sound (the phoneme) made by a letter or group of letters and they are taught to blend these together to read words.
 For example, d – o- ll blended together reads ‘doll’.

 The daily sessions begin in Nursery starting with phase one.
 During phase one children are taught to tune into and talk about the sounds around them – sounds from instruments, sounds made by objects, animal sounds, rhyming sounds and different sounds that the voice can make.
 They are also taught phonological awareness – tuning into alliteration (words that start with the same sound - ‘dancing dinosaur)’ as well as oral blending and segmenting.
 The children are also taught many nursery rhymes and regularly reread shared books to support them with their language development and love of reading.

 During Reception, children are taught phase 2 and phase 3 phonics.
 They have a daily 20 minute phonic session where they are taught to read and write words and simple sentences using phonics as the first strategy.
-At the end of Reception, we want the majority of children to be secure at phase 3, ready for phase 4 and phase 5 teaching and learning in Year 1.
+At the end of Reception, we want the majority of children to be secure at phase 3 and being taught at phase 4.
+Phase 5 teaching and learning is focused upon in Year 1.
 During each phase of learning, the previous phase/s of phonics teaching and learning are revised and consolidated.

 |Phase 2 phonics teaching and learning|